 A conventional bridge also requires that you sacrifice a certain amount of the healthy teeth structure that you still retain.
 By contrast, your dentist might recommend supporting your replacement tooth or teeth on one or more dental implants – small posts that are inserted into your jawbone where your tooth loss occurred.
 With the support of an implant post, your custom pontic won’t need the addition of supportive crowns, nor the support of your healthy teeth, in order to remain in place.

-Ask your dentist what your replacement teeth choices are
+Ask your dentist what the best tooth replacement options are for you